Zombie Panic in Wonderland: Plot

 The story begins in setting as Momotaro walks into town, remarking of how he has not been in town for a long time.
-He finds the town deserted, however, everything seems to be intact.
+He finds the town deserted and everything seems to be intact.
 Momotaro is attacked in a sweet shop by zombies, and defends himself and makes his way to his friends.
 After a brief battle at the festival grounds, he reaches an animal shrine in which he is attacked by his friends, all fused into one zombie.
 He defeats them, and before falling unconscious, the monkey says, 'Scented Dwarves...'
 He finds a cage nearby, and cuts it open, revealing dwarves.
 They have no idea of the occurrences, and only say the zombies were going to take them north.
 Momotaro begins to make his way north, and encounters Dorothy(The Wizard of Oz).
 She has been looking for the Tin Man, who had been acting strange since dwarves had run through Oz.
 She joins his party, as they fight through Oz, the situation being no better than Momotaro's village.
 They encounter the Tin Man, who has been affected by the plague, and fight him.
 As he is defeated, before he burns out, he only mutters something about scented dwarves.
 They find more dwarves locked up nearby, being sent to a castle in the north.
 They continue to battle more of the infected, and they reach the castle.
 They find Snow White, who is arguing with a knight, trying to get inside of the castle.
 She fights a knight, and they are swarmed by zombies, and the knights, including the inhabitants of the castle, are also affected.
 Once inside, they find Prince Charming, who has some demonic characteristics, who still retains all of his intellect.
 Snow White begins to argue with him, and he tells her to calm down, since she is making a scene.
 The statement provokes a fight, and he is defeated, revealing that he made the plague, since he wanted the inhabitants of Wonderland to fall in love with him.
 He went further with the plan, to become immortal, and apologizes for the trouble.
 He gives a potion, which is the cure, and it states they all live Happily Ever After.